-In this short article, we'll show you a simple example of one of the classics of modelling: the Decision Tree.
-We'll quickly take you through the steps required to develop a simple predictive model using RapidMiner.
+In this short article, we'll show you a simple example of one of the classics of data science - in this case modelling using the Decision Tree methodology.

 The question: what sorts of people survived the Titanic disaster?

 We'll use a well-known training dataset that contains passenger data from the ill-fated Titanic ship.
 Thought of as unsinkable, the ship hit an iceberg on its maiden voyage and sank in the seas off Canada with the loss of over 1,500 lives.
 The dataset we'll use lists, for each passenger, their key attributes like fare paid, class of service and age (the independent variables) .
 It also contains a key 'outcome' attribute (the dependent variable) - did the passenger survive the disaster of the ship's sinking or not?
 Using a decision tree, we'll take this training dataset and let RapidMiner choose the best attributes to predict survival, and then we'll test the model to see how 'good' the predictions are by measuring what the model says versus what actually happened.

 Step 1: Getting the Titanic 'survival' data

 The first step is to get hold of the Titanic dataset.
 There are numerous versions available on the web, but the one we're using can be downloaded here.
 It's worth opening this file in Excel first to get a quick overview of its contents.
 The dataset is a passenger list, and for each passenger you can see the following attributes:

 |name||The name of the passenger|

 |age||Age in years|